 This is a simple-to-understand outline of the components of a SWOT analysis are and how you might use this tool as part of your business, marketing or sales planning process.

-This is the first step in a 3 part series of best practices on how to hire and retain "A" level salespeople.
+This is the first step of best practices on how to hire and retain "A" level salespeople.

-Hiring Salespeople, Step 2 of 3: How to Hire-Skills, Experience & Attributes
+Hiring Salespeople, Step 2: How to Hire-Skills, Experience & Attributes

 The second step defines best practices related to what I need to do in order to actually hire this person.

-Hiring Salespeople, Step 3 of 3: How to Compensate
+- Hiring Salespeople, Step 3: How to Compensate

-This last step, (which is way too broad and complex for one simple presentation) embodies some of the best practices and rules that we've learned over the years in how effectively compensate your salespeople.
+This last step (which is way too broad and complex for one simple presentation) embodies some of the best practices and rules that we've learned over the years

 Section 5: Jack's Laws